Chemical file format

-A chemical file format is a type of data file which is used specifically to depicting molecular data.
+A chemical file format is a type of data file which is used specifically for depicting molecular data.
 One of the most widely used is the chemical table file format, which is similar to Structure Data Format (SDF) files.
 They are text files that represent multiple chemical structure records and associated data fields.
 The XYZ file format is a simple format that usually gives the number of atoms in the first line, a comment on the second, followed by a number of lines with atomic symbols (or atomic numbers) and cartesian coordinates.
 The Protein Data Bank Format is commonly used for proteins but is also used for other types of molecules.
 There are many other types which are detailed below.
 Various software systems are available to convert from one format to another.